Charles-bot-cmd/RecruitOS/docs/mobile-integration-example.md

 }
 ```

-This mobile integration example demonstrates how to consume the RecruitOS APIs in a React Native application with proper error handling, loading states, and offline support.
+This mobile integration example demonstrates how to consume the RecruitFlow APIs in a React Native application with proper error handling, loading states, and offline support.